yueying/osg/README.txt

-Welcome to the OpenSceneGraph (OSG).
+﻿Welcome to the OpenSceneGraph (OSG).

 For up-to-date information on the project, in-depth details on how to compile and run libraries and examples, see the documentation on the